SentinelWarren/patterns-in-ools/README.md

-# Design Petterns in various Languages
+# Design Patterns in various Languages